Anuarbekov/nfactorial-homework-2106-backend/README.md

 # nfactorial-homework-2106-backend

-### Sort by name - localhost:8080 / todos / byname
+### Sort ToDos by name - localhost:8080 / todos / byname

 ---

-### Sort by priority - localhost:8080 / todos / bypriority
+### Sort ToDos by priority - localhost:8080 / todos / bypriority

-### To delete - localhost:8080 / todo / {id}
+### To delete ToDo - localhost:8080 / todo / {id}

 ---

-### To add - localhost:8080 / todo and write JSON to body**
+### To add ToDo - localhost:8080 / todo and write JSON to body**

 ---

-### To change - localhost:8080 / todo / change, then to JSON first parameter must be "id", then parameters that you want to change.
+### To change ToDo- localhost:8080 / todo / change, then to JSON first parameter must be "id", then parameters that you want to change.
 Programm find by id that you showed in JSON.

 ---

-### To find by name - localhost:8080 / todo / find / {name}.
+### To find ToDo by name - localhost:8080 / todo / find / {name}.
 Programm find by name.

 ---